GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 6. Enter your username and paste your password into the login form.
 7. You are now logged into your Algorand Relay Node session.

+**NOTE**: It can sometimes take up to 5 minutes before the URL for your tunnel is active in the Cloudflare DNS.
+So if your browser cannot connect immediately, try again in a couple of minutes.

 ### Starting the Algorand Relay Node

 ![Starting the Algorand Node](images/algorand/algorand_node_start.gif)